2026 Trips posted on December 3. Click HIKE THE BOB to learn more.

-Scapegoat Wall and Wilderness Traverse
+Scapegoat Wall and Wilderness Trip

 The legendary geologic wonders of the Scapegoat Wilderness